metagenomics/metagenomics-tk/docs/pipeline_configuration.md

  * `publishDirMode`: (optional) Per default results are symlinked to the chosen `output` directory.
 This default mode can be changed with this parameter.
     A useful mode is "copy", to copy results instead of just linking them.
 Other modes to choose from [here](https://www.nextflow.io/docs/latest/process.html#publishdir).

+ * `skipVersionCheck`: The toolkit is regurarly tested against a set of Nextflow versions.
+Setting the `--skipVersionCheck` allows you to use the toolkit with Nextflow versions that were not tested.

 ## S3 Configuration

 All modules inputs and outputs can be used in conjunction with S3.